Project Finance vs Private Equity

-- Project development: Project development is one of most important concepts you need to know.
-As project finance is all about funding in a project in sequential manner.
+- Project development: Project development is one of the most important concepts you need to know.
+As project finance is all about funding in a project in a sequential manner.
 So it’s important to know the stages of project development –

 - Pre-bid stage

 - Parties involved: There are many parties involved in project finance.
 Let’s look at all these parties in brief –